anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 Application scenarios may also involve network segmentation, which is utilized in industrial systems to separate domains with different security needs -- see also {{infrastructure-isolation}}.
-Such scenarios lead to similar requirements if the TLS channel that carries the requester authentication is terminated before the actual requester authorization is performed.
+Such scenarios lead to similar requirements if the (D)TLS channel that carries the requester authentication is terminated before the actual requester authorization is performed.
 Thus request messages need to be forwarded on further channels